signalsciences/signalsciences-cookbook/CONTRIBUTING.md

 Contributing
 ============

-TODO: Fill out your contributing process, or just stick with the default.

 Steps
 -----

-Thanks for your interest in signalsciences!
+Thanks for your interest in Signal Sciences!
 If you'd like to help out please:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)